ChristianQueinnec/CodeGradXenroll/README.md

 ### `/fromp/resume/:token`

 Resume the enrolment process.
 This request is normally done from a browser.
-Depending on the state of the enrollment, it brings back a partial or full user description record.
+Depending on the state of the enrolment, it brings back a partial or full user description record.

 ### `/fromp/connect`